-Currently, long ($\sim 10^5$ to $\sim 10^6$ years) integrations of state-of-the-art climate models, such as general circulation models and Earth system models, are not yet not feasible due to limited computer power.
+Currently, long ( $\sim 10^5$ to $\sim 10^6$ years) integrations of stateof-the-art climate models, such as general circulation models and Earth system models, are not yet not feasible due to limited computer power.
 This gap can be filled by using models of reduced complexity (Claussen et al., 2002; Stap et al., 2017).
-Using the intermediate complexity climate model CLIMBER-2 (Petoukhov et al., 2000; Ganopolski et al., 2001), climate simulations over the past 5 Myr were performed and analysed in Stap et al. (2018).
-CLIMBER-2 combines a 2.5-dimensional statistical-dynamical atmosphere model, with a 3-basin zonally averaged ocean model (Stocker et al., 1992), and a model that calculates dynamic vegetation cover based on the temperature and precipitation (Brovkin et al., 1997).
-The simulations could be forced by solar insolation changes due to orbital (O) variations (Laskar et al., 2004), by land ice (I) changes on both hemispheres (based on de Boer et al., 2013), and by CO_2 (C) changes (based on van de Wal et al., 2011).
-In the reference experiment (OIC) all these factors are varied, while in other model integrations the land ice (experiment OC) or the CO_2 concentration (experiment OI) is kept fixed at PI level.
-The synergy of land ice and CO_2 changes is negligibly small, meaning their induced temperature changes add approximately linearly when both forcings are applied.
-Furthermore, the influence of orbital variations is also very small, so that experiment OC approximately yields the sole effect of CO_2 changes on global temperature ($\Delta T{[OC]}$).
-As in Stap et al. (2018), we use the simple energy balance model of Köhler et al. (2010) to analyse the applied radiative forcing of land ice albedo and CO_2 changes and simulated global temperature changes, after averaging to 1,000 year temporal resolution (Fig. 1a,b).
+Using the intermediate-complexity climate model CLIMBER-2 (Petoukhov et al., 2000; Ganopolski et al., 2001), climate simulations over the past 5 Myr were performed and analysed in Stap et al. (2018a).
+CLIMBER-2 combines a 2.5-dimensional statistical-dynamical atmosphere model, with a three-basin zonally averaged ocean model (Stocker et al., 1992) and a model that calculates dynamic vegetation cover based on the temperature and precipitation (Brovkin et al., 1997).
+The simulations could be forced by solar insolation changes due to orbital (O) variations (Laskar et al., 2004), by land ice (I) changes in both hemispheres (based on de Boer et al., 2013), and by CO2 (C) changes (based on van de Wal et al., 2011).
+In the reference experiment (OIC) all these factors are varied, while in other model integrations the land ice (experiment OC) or the CO2 concentration (experiment OI) is kept fixed at PI level.
+The synergy of land ice and CO2 changes is negligibly small, meaning their induced temperature changes add approximately linearly when both forcings are applied.
+Furthermore, the influence of orbital variations is also very small, so that experiment OC approximately yields the sole effect of CO2 changes on global temperature ( $\Delta T{\text{[OC]}}$ ).
+As in Stap et al. (2018a), we use the simple energy balance model of